 - 16.1.
 SAICA shall notify each candidate in writing (which may be by e-mail) of his results for the ITC. - 16.2.
 Candidates who failed shall be informed of the actual number of marks awarded to them for each question as well as the mark obtained for the examination overall. - 16.3.
-SAICA shall also display a list of candidates' results at its offices in Johannesburg and its regional offices in Bloemfontein, Cape Town and Durban.
-SAICA reserves the right to publish candidates' results in any other manner that it may consider appropriate. - 16.4.
 Answer books and other submitted documents shall remain the property of SAICA and shall not be returned to candidates.
-SAICA retains the right to use the answer books and other submitted documents for training purposes. - 16.5.
-A copy of the official examiners' comments on the examination and the official suggested solutions shall be published on the SAICA website. - 16.6.
-Candidates who fail the examination may request a copy of their answer books in terms of the Promotion of Access to Information Act, 2000 (Act 2 of 2000). - 16.7.
-Such requests must be made on the required form, which can be found on the SAICA website, and forwarded to the Examinations Officer. - 16.8.
-The required fee (which is published on the SAICA website) must be paid before the copy of the candidate's information will be released to the candidate. - 16.9.
-Such requests must reach the SAICA Examinations Officer within 140 days after the date of the official publication of results. - 16.10.
-All candidate answer books shall be retained for a period of 150 days after the date of the official publication of results, after which time all such answer books will be destroyed.
+SAICA retains the right to use the answer books and other submitted documents for training and research purposes. - 16.4.
+A copy of the official examiners' comments on the examination and the official suggested solutions shall be published on the SAICA website. - 16.5.
+Candidates who fail the examination may request a copy of their answer books in terms of the Promotion of Access to Information Act, 2000 (Act 2 of 2000).

+- 16.6.
+Such requests must be made on the required form, which can be found on the SAICA website, and forwarded to the Examinations Officer. - 16.7.
+The required fee (which is published on the SAICA website) must be paid before the copy of the candidate's information will be released to the candidate. - 16.8.
+Such requests must reach the SAICA Examinations Officer within 140 days after the date of the official publication of results. - 16.9.
+All candidate answer books shall be retained for a period of 150 days after the date of the official publication of results, after which time all such answer books will be destroyed, subject to provision in regulation 16.3.